Sylvester Stallone’s Daughter Sistine Poses Half-Naked For ‘Love’ Magazine

 — Sylvester Stallone (@Fanslystallone) January 11, 2017

-Sistine was showing a totally different side of her than the one she presented during the Golden Globe where she was sharing her Miss Golden Globe 2017 title, accompanying stars to the stage and presenting the award, with her two sisters Sophia and Scarlet.
-All three ladies were featuring classy and elegant black dresses, they were supported by their mother, who also chose to stick to the black evening gown.
-Three Sly’s daughters made that performance historical, they were the first siblings to share this honor.
-Obviously, proud father was there to support them, even his misunderstanding with Casey Affleck couldn’t ruin the night.
-Later on, he said ‘It’s great to be first at something,’ referring to his daughters’ debut.
+Sistine was showing a totally different side of her than the one she presented during the Golden Globe where she was sharing her Miss Golden Globe 2017 title, accompanying stars to the stage, and presenting the award with her two sisters Sophia and Scarlet.
+All three ladies were featuring classy and elegant black dresses, and they were supported by their mother, who also chose to stick to the black evening gown.
+Three Sly’s daughters made that performance historical, as they were the first siblings to share this honor.
+Obviously, the proud father was there to support them, even his misunderstanding with Casey Affleck couldn’t ruin the night.
+Later on, he said “It’s great to be first at something,” referring to his daughters’ debut.
 Well, he had his fair share at his daughters’ success by making them train for the big moment.
 “He actually makes me train in heels for an hour every day,” Scarlet, the youngest Sly’s daughter, told Us Weekly.
 “He doesn’t want me to fall!”

-During the photoshoot, Sistine Stallone had plenty of attitude and knowledge about her good angles, as she was posing for Doug Inglish, on the rooftop under the bright sunlight.
-She made sure that her flat stomach, sexy bottoms, and slight contour of cleavage were the center of the camera’s attention.
-Which, honestly, she managed to do quite well.
+During the photoshoot, Sistine Stallone had plenty of attitude and knowledge about her good angles as she was posing for Doug Inglish on the rooftop under the bright sunlight.
+She made sure that her flat stomach, sexy bottoms, and slight contour of cleavage were the center of the camera’s attention, which, honestly, she managed to do quite well.

 ????@sistinestallone ???? by Doug Inglish ????https://t.co/2MapVLZTDh pic.twitter.com/vjN48jaJWl